-This protein has several interesting biological effects including detoxification of heavy metals like mercury and cadmium, homeostasis of essential metals including copper and zinc, antioxidation against reactive oxygen species, protect against DNA damage, oxidative stress, cell survival, angiogenesis, apoptosis, as well as increase proliferation etc,.
-Numerous studies have been demonstrated increase focus on the role of MT in various biological systems in the past three decades.
+This protein has several interesting biological effects including detoxification of heavy metals like mercury and cadmium, homeostasis of essential metals including copper and zinc, antioxidation against reactive oxygen species, protect against DNA oxidative cell survival. damage, stress. angiogenesis, apoptosis, as well as increase proliferation etc., Numerous studies have been demonstrated increase focus on the role of MT in various biological systems in the past three decades.
 The studies on the role of MT were limited with few areas like apoptosis and antioxidants in selected organs even fifty years after its discovery.
-We now acknowledge the exploration of MT isomers such as MT-I, MT-III and MT-IV in various biological systems and disease conditions like diabetic, kidney dysfunction, sclerosis, cancer, bone growth retardation, neuro toxicity etc in different organs (heart, CNS, kidney, etc) were established in recent years to research further.
+We now acknowledge the exploration of MT isomers such as MT-I, MT-II, MT-III and MT-IV in various biological systems and disease conditions like diabetic, kidney dysfunction, sclerosis, cancer, bone growth retardation, neuro toxicity etc in different organs (heart, CNS, kidney, etc) were established in recent vears to research further.